GenomicsAotearoa/metagenomics_summer_school/docs/day4/ex15_gene_annotation_part3.md

 It is now time to explore the genomes and try to address your original goal!

-You were tasked with identfying one of the following.
+You were tasked with identifying one of the following.

 1. Denitrification (Nitrate or nitrite to nitrogen)
 2. Ammonia oxidation (Ammonia to nitrite or nitrate)